EvaScap/Cytomine-bootstrap/README.md

 [Cytomine](http://cytomine.org) is, to the best of our knowledge, the first open-source rich internet application to enable highly collaborative and multidisciplinary analysis of multi-gigapixel imaging data.

 This bootstrap procedure allows you to configure your installation and generate an installer script based on this configuration.
-All Cytomine components run in Docker containers using docker-compose and lauch with Python, so that the only requirements are Docker, Docker-compose and Python.
+All Cytomine components run in kunernetes pods using microk8s and launch with Python, so that the only requirements are Docker, microk8s and Python.

 ## Install